All Episodes

 It doesn't really work.

-So uh you've got this generation of kids, some number of which I would be uh it wouldn't surprise me, Steve, if it was like half.
+So you've got this generation of kids, some number of which, it wouldn't surprise me, Steve, if it was like half, but some number of which are simply learning nothing.

 They are not disciplining themselves to read, to understand, and to write.

-They simply ask the machine to do it, and they're getting passed through.
+They simply ask the machine to do it and they're getting passed through.

 These university, the diplomas are going to be worthless at this rate.

-This girl comes up to me, you know, young woman who tells me that the Val Dictorian from her high school had done exactly that, and she was Valedictorian.
+And one of the most, I guess, kind of heartbreaking stories, this girl comes up to me, you know, young woman, who tells me that the valedictorian from her high school had done exactly that and she was valedictorian.

-The thing that bothered me is she said, How am I going to compete with someone like that?
+The thing that bothered me is she said, how am I going to compete with someone like that?

-How am I going to compete with somebody who can so easily just generate content if I remain basically human.
+How am I going to compete with somebody who can so easily just generate content if I remain basically human?

 This is my point.

-The reason I'm wondering to have you here as editor of transhumanism is that one of the first things that's going to happen is a crushing Sophie's choice, right?
+This is why I said a couple of years ago when you first came on, the reason I wanted to have you here as editor of Transhumanism is that one of the first things that's going to happen is a crushing Sophie's choice, right?

-I see when they get chipped, I can see if they use artificial intelligence.
+I can see if they use artificial intelligence.

-Remember, I think about going up the learning curve is you learn resilience, you learn you know to press yourself, you learn to go forward.
+Remember, I think about going up the learning curve is you learn resilience.

 Your mistakes teach you.

-You're gonna miss all that.
+You're going to miss all that.

-And this is gonna be catastrophic for mankind, and we'll lose it in a generation.
+And we'll lose it in a generation.

-So this is this is you know, you're pretty close to DEF CON one on this about something has to be done, and we're not having that national discussion.
+So, this is, you know, you're pretty close to DEF CON one on this about something has to be done.

-This is all and the corporations that are doing this do not want you to have this national discussion.
+This is all, and the corporations that are doing this do not want you to have this national discussion.

-They want this all to stay anecdotal, they all want this to stay in the background, and they have more money.
+They all want this to stay in the background and they have more money.

-I mean, all the all the trillions of dollars in wealth that's been created in the stock market, and this is why you said a bubble at the very beginning of this, is all for a handful of companies, all relate to artificial intelligence.
+I mean, all the trillions of dollars in wealth that's been created in the stock market, and this is why you said a bubble at the very beginning of this, is all for a handful of companies, all relate to artificial intelligence.

 Nothing could be scarier.

-This is the I keep telling people, you know, the Chinese Communist Party in Ukraine and the uh taking down the deep state, uh securing the border, culturally, the trans transgender ideology.
+I mean, this is why of everything we're working on, this is the, I keep telling people, you know, the Chinese Communist Party in Ukraine and the taking down the deep state, securing the border, culturally, the transgender ideology.

-That's gonna be nothing.
+That's going to be nothing.

 Nothing.